 A STEP-BY-STEP GUIDE ON HOW TO CLEAN A PLAYROOM

 In parenthood, there are a few things that just make sense for the well-being of you AND your kids.
 One of these things is having a designated playroom.
-It is a safe space where they can explore, create, imagine, and, of course, destroy without overwhelming your main living spaces with clutter.
+It’s a safe space where they can explore, create, imagine, and, of course, destroy without overwhelming your main living spaces with clutter.

-Every parent knows just how easy it is for this room to become a dirty mountain of toys, art supplies, and general clutter.
+BUT, every parent knows just how easy it is for this room to become a dirty mountain of toys, art supplies, and general clutter.
 Sometimes, it can feel like a real mission to keep it clean.
 But don’t worry, I have some tips to make cleaning a playroom much less daunting!

 To be honest, I see a tidy playroom as much more than an aesthetic thing.
 Tidy playrooms not only teach kids good stewardship skills, but it also helps them identify play opportunities.
 So, if you want to encourage independent play and respect for toys/objects, a clean playroom is step one!
 You can see how I tackle a messy playroom in my Messy Playroom Makeover YouTube series.
 Check it out!